Recognizing the signs of clogged drains is essential:

 - Unpleasant Odors: Blocked drains can release unpleasant odors.

-- Unusual Sounds: Gurgling sounds can indicate clogs.
+- Unusual Sounds: Gurgling can indicate a clog.

 Although store-bought solutions may seem convenient, they can harm your pipes.
-These products often contain corrosive chemicals that damage pipes, offering only temporary fixes.
+These products often contain corrosive chemicals that damage pipes and offer only temporary fixes.
 This can lead to more clogs and costly repairs later on.

 Preventing Clogged Drains: